illmatix/yycnetworks-static-ghwebsite/README.md

 ## Environment variables

-This project includes an example environment file for storing constants you may want to keep private or configurable.
+This project supports CI injection of environment values into the built HTML when deploying to GitHub Pages.

+Local (optional):
-- Copy .env.example to .env and set your values: cp .env.example .env
+- Copy .env.example to .env and set your values for reference (the site can run without injection): cp .env.example .env
-- .env is already ignored by git.
+- .env is ignored by git.

-- Suggested keys:
+GitHub Pages CI injection:
+- Add these GitHub Actions Secrets in your repo (Settings → Secrets and variables → Actions → New repository secret):
-  - SITE_URL: Public URL of the deployed site
+  - SITE_URL — Public URL of the deployed site (e.g., https://<user>.github.io/<repo>/)
-  - CONTACT_EMAIL: Email address to show on the contact page
+  - CONTACT_EMAIL — Email address to show on the contact page
-  - FORMSPREE_ID: Your Formspree form ID
+  - FORMSPREE_ID — Your Formspree form ID (the part after /f/)

-Note: The static HTML files currently use placeholder values.
-If you want CI to inject .env values into the HTML (e.g., set the Formspree ID automatically), let me know and I’ll add a tiny injection step to the GitHub Actions workflow.
+- On each deployment, the workflow replaces the following tokens in HTML with your secret values:
+  - %SITE_URL% in public/index.html (og:url + JSON‑LD Organization.url)
+  - %CONTACT_EMAIL% in public/contact.html (mailto link + visible text)
+  - %FORMSPREE_ID% in public/contact.html (form action URL)

+Notes:
+- If a secret is not set, its token remains unchanged in the output (no failure).
+- Tokens are simple literal strings.
+If you add new pages/fields, use the same %VAR_NAME% pattern and we can extend the workflow to replace them.

 ## Contact form (free)